alphagov/govwifi-dev-docs/source/documentation/zendesk_summary.md

   - Usually occurs when a user breaches the local network T&Cs.
   - Access the database to find the users contact details (email or phone) given their username or mac address, pass this to the organisation.
 11. Please block the following user…
-  - We do not usually block users from GovWifi.
+  - We do not block users from GovWifi.
 In these cases it is usually an end user who has breached their local network T&Cs, rather than GovWifi’s.
 It's not our responsibility to block users.
   - Network engineers can block users from their local network while they retain access to GovWifi at different locations.